lloydowen8/automated_rugby_analysis/README.md

 After the setup instructions have been followed there should be 3 top-level directories:

-- Data: Evaluation & input data (TODO fix/remove notebooks and add README)
+- Data: Evaluation & input data
 - Detectron2: Extrnal library used for object detection
-- src: The source code for the project (TODO add README and tidy code)
+- src: The source code for the project

 Each has there own README describing the contents of the folder.